iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 ## Hardware Components
 This project was implemented and validated using Raspberry Pi 4 Model B boards, which served as vehicle nodes (senders) for securely transmitting image data.
 Each Raspberry Pi node performed the following tasks:

-- Encryption of raw image data using the ASCON encryption algorithm
+- Encryption of raw image data using the ASCON encryption algorithm.
-- Transmission of encrypted data to the central receiver node (server) using the MQTT protocol
+- Transmission of encrypted data to the central receiver node (server) using the MQTT protocol.

 Additionally, a camera module can be integrated with the Raspberry Pi board to capture real-time image data and further validate system performance.

-_(Note: In this implementation, offline images were used to validate the proposed framework.)_
+_(**Note:** In this implementation, offline images were used to validate the proposed framework.)_

 ---